merely-useful/py-rse/index.md

 to turn our code into a standalone program that can be run in the Unix shell just like other command-line tools [@Tasc2017].

-In this chapter we will develop a command-line Python program that handles input and output in the same way as other shell commands, can be controlled by several option flags, and provides useful information when things go wrong.
+In this chapter we will develop a command-line Python program\index{Python!command line}
+that handles input and output in the same way as other shell commands, can be controlled by several option flags, and provides useful information when things go wrong.